marie-morin/marie-morin/README.md

 </details>

 <p align="center">
-Show some ❤️ by starring some of the repositories!
+Show some ❤️ by following!
 </p>